Global high-mix volume high-speed Shenzhen PCBA manufacturer

 The most basic method of putting solder paste and glue on the double -sided PCB assembly process is to place it on the board.
 The paste is a mixture of solder powder, flux, and other magic ingredients.
 It may also be applied individually to pins using a syringe.

-In the professional PCBA line, components are placed on the circuit board through a mechanical fixture and then moved into position by a pick-and-place machine.
+, components are placed on the circuit board through a mechanical fixture and then moved into position by a pick-and-place machine.
 The PCB is then passed through a soldering machine.
 A stencil is used to ensure that the right amount of paste is deposited on the board.

 The trick to putting solder paste and glue on the SMD PCB assembly process is to select the right type of paste.
 There are various types of pastes available, ranging from lead free to RoHS compliant.
 The best paste for a given application will depend on the type of PCB, the number of components, and the length of time the paste will be left in place.